Class Volunteer Handbook

 -

-SedMini is a quarterly newsletter sent to all alums.
+SedMini is an occasional newsletter sent to all alums a few times a year.
 It provides a recap of WCAA news as well as College and campus life updates.

 -